vre-hub/vre-hub.github.io/docs/extensions/reana-jupyterlab/usage/authentication.md

 ## Token Reuse

-The REANA JupyterLab extension automatically reuses your existing VRE-issued JWT access token - the same one that authenticated your current JupyterLab session. **No additional login or authentication steps are required** to start using REANA through the extension.
+The REANA JupyterLab extension automatically reuses the existing JWT access token issued by the IdP, corresponding to the one that authenticated the current JupyterLab session. **No additional login or authentication steps are required** to start using REANA through the extension.

 ## Verifying Access